kishorsumathi/Jetpack-installs/README.md

 ### Cmake
 [Install Cmake 3.23.1](./cmake/cmake.MD)

-Recomended that you upgrade cmake before installing python, but you will need this if you install onnxruntime-gpu
+Recomended that you upgrade cmake before installing python, You will need CMake 3.23.1 if you later need to install onnxruntime-gpu

 ### Python